 Just an hour’s train ride from Amsterdam, you will find the cute city of Delft.
 This quint city is known for being the top producer of the classic, blue and white Delftware pottery, also known as Delft Blue or Delft Blauw.
 The dishes and tiles hand-crafted in this style often feature floral patterns or pastoral scenes.
 While technically developed in Antwerp, by the 17th century, Delft was the main producer of this pottery style and it was named after this city.

 On your day trip in Delft, you can take a tour of Royal Blue, the only remaining original Delftware factory still in operation using the traditional hand-painted techniques.
 On this tour, you will learn the history of the pottery, see examples of the style, and even be able to watch artisans work.
+It is one of the best places to visit in the Netherlands!

 After your factory tour, take time to stroll through the pretty streets of Delft and make sure to check out the Nieuwe Kerk, or New Church, in the Market Square.
 This church features an 85-foot tower with gorgeous views of the city.